 Metabolism/Elimination: Vorinostat is eliminated primarily through metabolism via glucuronidation and hydrolysis (major pathways), followed by β-oxidation.
 Cytochrome P450 (CYP) enzymes have a negligible role in vorinostat metabolism.
 Less than 1% of a total vorinostat dose is recovered as unchanged drug in urine, indicating that vorinostat is not excreted renally.
-Urinary recovery of the inactive metabolites O-glucuronide and 4-anilino-4-oxobutanoic acid at steady state accounted for approximately 16% and 36%, respectively, of a vorinostat dose.5
+Urinary recovery of a vorinostat dose at steady state was approximately 16% as the inactive metabolite O-glucuronide and approximately 36% as the inactive metabolite 4-anilino-4-oxobutanoic acid.7

 Resistance: Resistance to vorinostat in the context of HIV infection has not been described.

 Study Identifier: NCT01319383

 Study Purpose: Study to determine the efficacy of vorinostat in inducing HIV RNA expression within resting CD4 T cells after single and multiple short-interval vorinostat doses

 Study Population: HIV-infected adults receiving stable ART, with plasma HIV-1 RNA <50 copies/mL and CD4 cell count >300 cells/µL for at least 6 months before study entry